Nikki Catsouras photographs controversy

-The Nikki Catsouras photographs controversy concerns the leaked photographs of Nicole "Nikki" Catsouras (March 4, 1988 – October 31, 2006), who died at the age of 18 in a high-speed car crash in Lake Forest, California, after losing control of her father's Porsche 911 Carrera and colliding with a tollbooth.
-Photographs of Catsouras's badly disfigured body were published on the internet, leading her family to take legal action for the distress this caused.
+The Nikki Catsouras photographs controversy concerns the leaked photographs of Nicole Ellise “Nikki” Catsouras (March 4, 1988 – October 31, 2006), who died at age 18 in a high-speed car crash in Lake Forest, California.
+She lost control of her father’s Porsche 911 Carrera and collided with a tollbooth.
+Photographs of Catsouras’s severely disfigured body were subsequently published online, causing significant distress to her family, who took legal action.

 Background

 Circumstances of the accident

 On October 31, 2006, Catsouras and her parents ate lunch together at the family home in Ladera Ranch, California.
 Afterward, her father, Christos Catsouras, left for work while her mother, Lesli, remained at home.
-Around 10 minutes later, her mother saw Catsouras reversing out of the driveway in Christos's Porsche 911 Carrera, which she was not permitted to drive.
-Lesli called her husband, and he began driving around trying to find his daughter.
-While doing so, he called 9-1-1, apparently only minutes before the accident, and was put on hold.
-When he was taken off hold, the dispatcher informed him of the accident.
+About 10 minutes later, Lesli saw Catsouras backing out of the driveway in Christos's Porsche 911 Carrera, which she was not permitted to drive.
+Lesli called her husband, who began driving around in an attempt to find his daughter.
+While doing so, he called 9-1-1, apparently only minutes before the crash, and was placed on hold.
+When the dispatcher returned to the call, he informed Christos that an accident had occurred.

 Accident

-Catsouras was traveling on the 241 Toll Road in Lake Forest at approximately 1:38 pm, when she clipped a Honda Civic that she was attempting to pass on the right at over 100 mph.
-The Porsche crossed the road's broad median, which lacks a physical barrier on that segment, and crashed into an unmanned concrete toll booth near the Alton Parkway single point urban interchange.
-Catsouras was killed on impact by decapitation.
-Toxicological tests revealed traces of cocaine in Catsouras's body, but no alcohol.
-Catsouras was later buried in the Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach, in Orange County, California.
+At approximately 1:38 p.m., Catsouras was traveling on the 241 Toll Road in Lake Forest when she attempted to pass a Honda Civic on the right at more than 100 mph and clipped the vehicle.
+The Porsche crossed the road's broad median, which lacked a physical barrier on that segment, and crashed into an unmanned concrete tollbooth near the Alton Parkway single-point urban interchange.
+Catsouras was killed instantly by decapitation.
+Toxicological tests detected traces of cocaine in her body, but no alcohol.

+Catsouras was later buried at Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach, in Orange County, California.